avahidi/interpol/README.rst

     user, err := ip.Add("joe")
     password, err := ip.Add("{{file filename=weakpasswords.txt}}{{counter min=0 max=9}}{{set data=$£€}}")

-The first string is static, the second one however has 1 static and 3 interpolated elements.
+The first string is static, the second one however has 3 interpolated elements.
 This configuration will generate 1 * 100 * 10 * 3 = 3000 pairs.